gmforghieri/GoGreen-Application/README.md

 e
 ### Transport
-![Screenshot of Transportation Screen](doc/screenshots/Transportation.png) If you commit to Bike of PT (Public Transport), this will also put a google maps link in you clipboard with the route.
+![Screenshot of Transportation Screen](doc/screenshots/Transportation.png) If you commit to Bike or PT (Public Transport), this will also put a google maps link in you clipboard with the route.
 So you can immediately see what route is suggested in you browser.
+This feature is currently not functional as it required a paid Google API which was provided by one of the team members for the duration of the project.

 ### Leaderboard
 ![Screenshot of the Leaderboard Screen](doc/screenshots/Leaderboard.png)